chanzuckerberg/czi-oss-training/03-improving-oss-impact/01-impactful-contribution-model.md

 ## Learning Objectives 🧠

 - Identify some evolving organizational needs of businesses or organizations regarding their open source strategy
+- Revisit and summarize the principles for impactful open source participation (as a corporate contributor)
 - Get a high-level overview of how to define success metrics for open source programs

 ## Where to start?
 Defining your open source goals 🎯